JouniMi/TheDFIRThing/readme.md

 This file is fairly simple.
 It is importing the Kibana saved objects to the ELK stack so that the visualizations are available.
 It needs to be run separately at your own will.

 ### docker-compose-scans.yml
 This one is launching the Chainsaw and Hayabusa containers.
-The containers target the case_data subfolder - all the EVTX files which you would like to parse should be placed to this folder before running the container.
+The containers target the case_data subfolder - all the evidence files which you would like to parse should be placed to this folder before running the container.
+The folder structure does not matter.

 ## Running the DFIR thing
 It should be relatively easy to use for anyone who has support for docker.
 Follow these easy steps:

-1. Clone the Git repository Place your EVTX files to the case_data folder.
-Chainsaw and Hayabusa are able to find them from subfolders so the structure is not very important.
+1. Clone the Git repository Place your evidence files to the case_data folder.
+The containers are able to find them from subfolders so the structure is not very important.
 1. Start the ELK stack (in  root of the cloned repo): *docker-compose up -d*
 1. Wait for the stack to start.
 Browse to http://localhost:5601 to see that the ELK stack is up and responding.
 There should be two indices now.
 1. Import dashboards with the following command (in  root of the cloned repo): *docker-compose -f docker-compose-dashboards.yml up*
 1. You should now be able to see the dashboards.
 1. Remove the dashboards container: *docker-compose -f docker-compose-dashboards.yml down*
-1. To parse your evtx logs from the case_data folder run the following command: docker-compose -f docker-compose-scans.yml up
+1. To parse your evidence from the case_data folder run the following command: docker-compose -f docker-compose-scans.yml up
 1. After Chainsaw and Hayabusa containers are successfully launched the data is automatically picked up by Logstash and sent to elasticsearch.
 The Kibana dashboards should be working.
+1. Regipy container will start after the Chainsaw and Hayabusa have finished.
+The data is not currently ingested to ELK but rather the JSON files are saved under the ./logstash/ingest/regipy_json -folder and needs to be analyzed by other means.
 1. Remove the scans container: *docker-compose -f docker-compose-scans.yml down*
 1. Start forensicating using Kibana.